EleutherAI/math-lm/instruct_blogpost.md

 We conduct instruction tuning experiments at three data scales: 1600 instructions, 50k instructions and 1M instructions.
 For the 1600 instruction case, we train solely on μInstruct: this configuration reflects the superficial alignment philosophy.
 At 50k instructions, we train one model on a μInstruct + Camel mix and another on a μInstruct + OpenHermes mix.
 Finally, our only run at the 1M scale is a mixture of μInstruct and OpenHermes.

-We evaluate on the [Hungarian National Math Exam](https://huggingface.co/datasets/keirp/hungarian_national_hs_finals_exam), a "real-life" test of high-school math ability.
+As our test set, we use the [Hungarian National Math Exam](https://huggingface.co/datasets/keirp/hungarian_national_hs_finals_exam), a "real-life" measure of high-school math ability.
 We compare our instruction tuned models to zero-shot `Llemma 7B`, few-shot `Llemma 7B`, and `MetaMath-Llemma-7B`, a finetune of `Llemma 7B` trained on a data-augmented version of the MATH and GSM8k training sets.

 Our experimental results are below.